JorgeRojo/slack-bitbucket-merge-control-chrome-extension/CODE_STYLE.md

 ## Documentation

-- Avoid comments in code, try to describe all with good naming for functions and variables
+- Avoid comments in code, try to create functions and variables with descriptive names instead putting comments.
 - Add comments in code only when you consider the logic too complicate and could be difficult to deduce from the code context.
 - Add a comment always for each line that contains regular expressions an explain que regular expression result.
 - Add a comment always for each constant tha contains milliseconds as value.